duo-labs/dlint/README.md

 [![Python Versions](https://img.shields.io/pypi/pyversions/dlint.svg)](https://pypi.org/project/dlint/)
 [![PyPI Version](https://img.shields.io/pypi/v/dlint.svg)](https://pypi.org/project/dlint/)

-Dlint is a tool for encouraging best coding practices and helping ensure we're writing secure Python code.
+Dlint is a tool for encouraging best coding practices and helping ensure Python code is secure.

 > The most important thing I have done as a programmer in recent years is to
 > aggressively pursue static code analysis.
 Even more valuable than the